pgdogdev/docs/docs/features/sharding/cross-shard-queries/select.md

 ORMs like SQLAlchemy or ActiveRecord, more often than not, will write queries that work with PgDog out of the box.
 This is because they tend to fetch entire rows and use fully-qualified names in all parts of the statement, including the `ORDER BY` clause.

-For example, this is how a [`first`](https://apidock.com/rails/ActiveRecord/FinderMethods/first) Rails/ActiveRecord query looks like:
+For example, this is what a [`first`](https://apidock.com/rails/ActiveRecord/FinderMethods/first) Rails/ActiveRecord query looks like:

 ```postgresql
 SELECT * FROM users ORDER BY users.id LIMIT 1